Ednaordinary/DanteMode/README.md

 Whats been done:
 - Source code made for my file system
 - Actual bot release
-- Optimized AI for speed and realism (on gtx 1060 6 gb with cuda, 10 min for decent image)
+- Optimized ML for speed and realism (on gtx 1060 6 gb with cuda, 10 min for decent image)

 What you need to run it:
 - decent cpu